-Caught in the shallow waters, sand and mud of Morecambe Bay on the Lancashire coast, shrimping has been a traditional occupation in the area since the 18th century, but the technique of preserving the shrimps for sea journeys is reputedly said to go back to Tudor times.
-The industry expanded in the 19th century when the railways enabled the product to be distributed more widely, but it was only in the early 30s they became popular on the fashionable tea tables of London.
-The shrimps were originally packed in small earthenware or china pots, now replaced by plastic cartons.
-The production is labour-intensive because of the peeling.
-The main season is from the August Bank Holiday to Christmas.
+Shrimping has been a traditional occupation in the Morecambe Bay area since the 18th century, but the technique of preserving the shrimp for sea journeys is reputedly said to date back to Tudor times.
+The industry expanded in the 19th century when the railways enabled the product to be distributed more widely, but it was only in the early 1930’s that they became popular among the fashionable tea tables of London.
+The shrimp were originally packed in small earthenware or china pots, now replaced by plastic cartons.